worace/coinage/iterations/iteration_1.markdown

 Notice that this example results in **increasing** the target.
 This works out correctly since we were previously generating blocks at a frequency slower than desired (130 seconds vs. 120 seconds).
-This means we should lower the target slightly to make mining blocks easier, and we can do this by multiplying the last target by a ratio greater than 1.
+This means we should make the target slightly easier in order to allow the next block to be generated more quickly.
+A larger target is an easier target, so we end up multiplying the last target by a ratio greater than 1.

 Every mining node should follow this process to figure out the next target whenever they prepare to mine a new block.